EisenhornE/Breakout/README.md

 # Breakout

 This project is a recreation of a hit retro game called Breakout.
-Created in 1976, many people, enthusiast or not, will know what this game is.
+Created in 1976, many people, enthusiasts or not, will know what this game is.
 Using Unity, I recreated it for the purpose of creating my portfolio.

 ## Screenshot